shereefb/mm/generated/Tyrant.md

+---
+layout: page
+title: Tyrant
+permalink: /king/archetype/shadow/tyrant
+archetype: King
+type: Shadow
+image: /images/back/tyrant.jpg
+---
-------Tyrant#printed The Tyrant exploits and abuses others.
+#printed The Tyrant exploits and abuses others.
 He is ruthless, merciless, and without feeling when he is pursuing what he thinks is his own self-interest.
 He hates all beauty, all innocence, all strength, all talent, all life energy.
 He does so because he lacks inner structure, and he is afraid of his own hidden weakness and his underlying lack of potency.

 ## Shadow Declarations
 - I use my power to boss people to get what I want and serve myself